cswinter/LocustDB/README.md

 OPTIONS:
         --db-path <PATH>              Path to data directory
         --load <CSV_FILE>...
-Load .csv or .csv.gz files into the database --partition-size <INTEGER>    Number of rows per partition when loading new data [default: 1048576] --table <NAME>                Name for the table populated with --load [default: default] --threads <INTEGER>           Number of worker threads. [default: number of cores]
+Load .csv or .csv.gz files into the database --mem-limit-tables <GB>       Limit for in-memory size of tables in GiB [default: 64] --partition-size <INTEGER>    Number of rows per partition when loading new data [default: 1048576] --table <NAME>                Name for the table populated with --load [default: default] --threads <INTEGER>           Number of worker threads. [default: number of cores]